Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/RESOURCES.md

 {resourceURI}?keyField1={value1}&keyField2={value2}
 ```

-PUT, PATCH, and DELETE operations _must_ be identified using their UUID
+PUT, PATCH, and DELETE operations _must_ be identified using their URI
 (i.e., `{resourceURI}/{id}`).
 PUT, PATCH, and DELETE operations _should_ also be
 identifiable using their primary key values (natural keys).